How to Harness a Strengths-Based Approach to Reach Your Goals in the New Year

 What is the Strengths-Based Approach?

-Focusing on one’s strengths falls under the Positive Psychology umbrella, and essentially entails focusing on your internal strengths and resourcefulness.
+Focusing on one’s strengths falls under the Positive Psychology umbrella, and it essentially entails focusing on your internal strengths and resourcefulness.
 This inherently begins building a more positive mindset and can help increase resilience.

 How often do you sit and think of your positive qualities?
 In the hustle and bustle of daily life, my guess is…NEVER.
-Our brains are wired to watch out for danger and to identify patterns, and our brains tend to pay more attention to negative information than positive information.
+Since our brains are wired to watch out for danger and to identify patterns, our brains tend to pay more attention to negative information than positive information.
 We might not notice every time we do something successfully, but we sure do notice if we mess up.

-Many people might feel like focusing on your good qualities is being self-centered or arrogant, but I’m going to call BS on that one.
+Many people might feel that focusing on your good qualities is being self-centered or arrogant, but I’m going to call BS on that one.
 It is extremely important to be able to articulate what we like about ourselves.
 This is a key component of self-worth and self-love, and is something we are pushed to think about as children but not as much as adults.